 Comprehensive Overview of Photosynthesis

 Photosynthesis is the process by which plants, algae, and certain bacteria convert light energy into chemical energy.
-This chemical energy is stored in the form of glucose (a type of sugar), which can then be used to fuel the organism's activities.
+In practice, this chemical energy is stored in the form of glucose (a type of sugar), which can then be used to fuel the organism's activities.
 The process also releases oxygen as a byproduct, making it vital for the respiration of many organisms, including humans.

 The generally accepted balanced chemical equation for photosynthesis is: